 Be on the Lookout for These Key Points:

 - Do reviews alone improve my local search engine rankings?

 - Should new plumbers focus on reputation management or social media marketing?

 - Is there a way to coordinate reviews across different platforms?

 In a way, reputation management revolves more around the perception of your plumbing company than anything else.
 Along with the obvious consumer perceptions created through reviews, your site’s graphic design, and navigation, there’s another crucial aspect that all too many plumbers forget about.
 How does Google perceive your business?

 In the past, we’ve talked about the crucial E-A-T factors: expertise, authoritativeness, and trustworthiness.
-When Google spiders (re-examines) an existing plumbing contractor website, it attempts to identify data elements that show your site, content creators, and business possesses these qualities.
+When Google spiders (re-examines) an existing plumbing contractor website, it attempts to identify data elements showing that your site, content creators, and business possess these qualities.

 Where Google Looks for E-A-T Factors